r509/r509/README.md

 * MD5 (Don't use this unless you have a really, really good reason.
 Even then, you shouldn't)

 ###profiles
 Each CA can have an arbitrary number of issuance profiles (with arbitrary names).
 For example, a CA named __test\_ca__ might have 3 issuance profiles: server, email, clientserver.
 Each of these profiles then has a set of options that define the encoded data in the certificate for that profile.
+If no profiles are defined the root cannot issue certs, but can still issue CRLs.

 ####basic\_constraints
 All basic constraints are encoded with the critical bit set to true.
 In general you should only pass "CA:TRUE" (for an issuing CA) or "CA:FALSE" for everything else with this flag.